► New 2017 Honda Civic Type R

 ► Switchable modes broaden appeal

-The new Honda Civic Type R hot hatch was shown at the 2017 Geneva motor show - and it's surprised fans by adding switchable modes which now allow it a softer, GT streak in addition to its balls-out boy racer mode.
+The new Civic Type R was unveiled at the 2017 Geneva motor show.
+The big news was the addition of switchable modes which now allow it a softer, GT streak in addition to its balls-out boy racer mode for Nordschleife duties.

 It's because the CTR is now being sold in the US for the first time; no Type R models have ever made it Stateside before, hence the more rounded character for American buyers.